AdobeDocs/workfront.en/help/classic/people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md

 To configure the Start button:

+1. People
+1. Teams
-1. In the `Teams` drop-down menu, select a team.
+1. In the **Teams** drop-down menu, select a team.
    or
-   Click `Create Team`.
+   Click **Create Team**.

+1. Team Settings
-1. Find the `Work On It` button section near the bottom of the Team Settings page.
+1. Find the **Work On It** button section near the bottom of the Team Settings page.
-1. Select the `Change the Work On It button to a Start button to automatically update the status of an item` check box.
+1. Select the **Change the Work On It button to a Start button to automatically update the status of an item** check box.
 1. Select one or more statuses for each work item type.
 If you select more than one status, a drop-down menu appears when you click Start where you can choose the desired status.
-1. Click `Save changes`.
+1. Click **Save changes**.
 Users now see a Start Task or a Start Issue button instead of the Work On It button when they are assigned a work item.

    >[!NOTE]
    >